 If gluten-free gnocchi is delicious, gluten-free sweet potato gnocchi is divine.
 In the 2012 December Savorfull box was a sample bag of Mrs. Glee’s Performance Blend Flour.
 I decided to use it to make Sweet Potato Gnocchi.
 “What’s gnocchi” you ask?
 I think of them as pillowy soft, grown-up tater tots.
 The original recipe I used was on Savorfull’s website.
-Since then Mrs. Glee’s went out of business and Savofull has changed their business model.
-Henceforth, the recipe is no longer on their site.
+Since then Mrs. Glee’s went out of business, so I recreated these using Cup 4 Cup flour.

 What’s a gluten free gal to do?

 Fast forward to 2017 and I have discovered an easy, simple gnocchi recipe for gnocchi.
 I have recently fallen in love with the non-gluten free website, Dessert for Two.
 Don’t be dissuaded by the title.
 It contains more than dessert recipes.
 For example, author Christina Lane has a recipe for Pumpkin Gnocchi.
 If one can swap potatoes for pumpkin in pie, one can surely do so in gnocchi.
 Therefore, a few substitutions and you have the most amazing gluten-free sweet potato gnocchi that you don’t have to share with the whole family if you don’t want to.
 I won’t tell if you keep them all to yourself.